rmajuri/trademarkit/README.md

 To the use this API, I had to register an API username and receive an API password, which I needed to include in the URL path I used to make requests to the endpoint.

 When I tried to fetch the data from the client side, I was prevented by the CORS policy.
 To get around this, I added a server module called `/trademark`.
-This way, any request to the trademarkit site appended with `/trademark` is routed to the endpoint in that file.
+This way, any request to the trademarkit&#8482; site appended with `/trademark` is routed to the endpoint in that file.
 The endpoint located there makes a request to `https://markerapi.com/api/v2/trademarks/trademark/[searchterm]/status/all/start/[integer]/username/[apiusername]/password/[apipassword]` and returns the results as a JSON object.

 ## Language and Framework Choices